Rural-urban migration is the movement of people from rural areas to urban areas. It is a major trend in many countries, including Uganda.

 There are both ‘pull’ and ‘push’ factors responsible for the movement of people from rural areas to urban areas.
 Pull factors are the attractive conditions in urban areas well as push factors are the un suitable conditions in rural areas from which people want to run-out or away.
 These include;

-- The development of mining activity in an area provides a pull factor in relation to population migration into such area.
-For instance in 1960s many migrant workers used to move from Kigezi region to Kasese where copper mining was being carried out seeking for jobs.
+- Mining activity: The development of mining activity in an area can provide a pull factor in relation to population migration into such area.
+This is because mining activities can create jobs and economic opportunities that are not available in rural areas.
+For example, in the 1960s, many migrant workers from Kigezi region moved to Kasese where copper mining was being carried out.

 - Some people move to urban areas like Jinja after committing crimes in rural areas such as rape and defilement, child sacrifice, etc.